SplitMAC: Wireless Split Learning over Multiple Access Channels: Introduction

 \section{Introduction}

 The proliferation of Internet of Things (IoT) devices has led to an exponential surge in distributed data generation.
 One pivotal technology that effectively harnesses this data is machine learning (ML), notably deep neural networks (DNNs).
-However, the conventional approach of centralized learning (CL) faces a substantial hurdle in terms of privacy, as it requires the collection of raw data from each IoT device.
-To address this concern, researchers are exploring distributed deep learning, a methodology that refines a global model by aggregating locally trained models.
-This approach holds promise for enhancing privacy \cite{dean2012large}.
-Among these methods, federated learning (FL) emerges as a prospective solution, requiring solely the gradient data from individual local models \cite{Konecny:15,mcmahan17a,niknam2020federated,jeon2020compressive}.
-Despite its advantages, the training process of FL imposes notable computational and storage burdens on devices, particularly when dealing with large-scale models.
+However, the conventional approach of centralized learning faces practical challenges due to data privacy and communication overhead, as centralized learning requires the collection of raw data from each IoT device.
+Federated learning (FL) has emerged as a prospective solution to address these challenges, requiring solely gradients or model updates from individual local models \cite{Konecny:15,mcmahan17a,niknam2020federated}.
+FL also offers reduced data transmission by processing data locally and exchanging only model parameters or gradients, conserving bandwidth, especially beneficial for devices with large data volumes \cite{Konecny:15}.
+Additionally, FL utilizes edge computing resources, distributing computational load and potentially reducing dependence on centralized data centers \cite{mcmahan17a}.
+Despite these advantages, the training process of FL imposes notable computational and storage burdens on devices, particularly when dealing with large-scale models \cite{jeon2020compressive,FedSQCS}.